drush-ops/drush/docs/usage.md

 Usage
 -----------

-Drush can be run in your shell by typing "drush" from within your project root directory or anywhere within Drupal.
+Drush can be run in your shell by typing `drush` from within your project root directory or anywhere within Drupal.

     $ drush [options] <command> [argument1] [argument2]

-Use the 'help' command to get a list of available options and commands:
+Use the [help command](https://www.drush.org/commands/10.x/help/) to get a list of available options and commands:

-    $ drush help
+    $ drush help pm:list

-For even more documentation, use the 'topic' command:
+For even more documentation, use the [topic command](https://www.drush.org/commands/10.x/core_topic/):

     $ drush topic